 Human Trafficking takes place in Canada (domestic) or across borders (international).

 Federal laws in the Criminal Code and the Immigration and Refugee Protection Act (IRPA) address human trafficking and procuring (pimping and exploitation).
 Alberta has the Protection of Sexually Exploited Children Act (PESCA).

-Canada is signatory to the United Nations Protocol to Prevent, Supress and Punish Trafficking in Persons, Especially Women and Children.
-Also known as the Palermo Protocol, the following definition are provided:
+Canada is signatory to the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, also known as the Palermo Protocol,

 The recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
 Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs.